kreismit/ECE4960/labs.md

     Update step time: 0.028990982999857806 s
     -------------------------------------

-I am unsure why my belief probability on the center is so close to 1.
-Sometimes it is not so close to 1:
+Sometimes the belief probability is not so close to 1:

     ----------------- 6 -----------------